Renaissance Technologies: Quantitative trading

 The firm uses quantitative trading, where staff tap data in its petabyte-scale data warehouse to assess statistical probabilities for the direction of securities prices in any given market.
 Staff attribute the breadth of data on events peripheral to financial and economic phenomena that Renaissance takes into account, and the firm's ability to manipulate large amounts of data by deploying scalable technological architectures for computation and execution.
-In many ways, Renaissance Technologies, along with a few other firms, has been synthesizing terabytes of data daily and extracting information signals from petabytes of data for almost two decades now, well before big data and data analytics caught the imagination of mainstream technology.

-For more than twenty years, the firm's Renaissance Technologies hedge fund has employed mathematical models to analyze and execute trades, many of them automated.
+Renaissance Technologies' hedge fund has employed mathematical models to analyze and execute trades, many of them automated.
 The firm uses computer-based models to predict price changes in easily traded financial instruments.
 These models are based on analyzing as much data as can be gathered, then looking for non-random movements to make predictions.
 Some also attribute the firm's performance to employing financial signal processing techniques such as pattern recognition.
 The book The Quants describes the hiring of speech recognition experts, many from IBM, including the current leaders of the firm.

 "Quants" with non-financial background

 Renaissance employs specialists with non-financial backgrounds, including computer scientists, mathematicians, physicists, signal processing experts and statisticians.
 The firm's latest fund is the Renaissance Institutional Equities Fund (RIEF).
 RIEF has historically trailed the firm's better-known Medallion fund, a separate fund that contains only the personal money of the firm's executives.

-In a 2013 article in The Daily Telegraph, journalist Sarfraz Manzoor described Renaissance staff as math geniuses running Wall Street.

-Renaissance is a firm run by and for scientists, employing preferably those with non-financial backgrounds for quantitative finance research like mathematicians, statisticians, theoretical and experimental physicists, astronomers, and computer scientists.
-Wall Street experience is frowned on and a flair for science is prized.
-It is a widely held belief within Renaissance that the herdlike mentality among business school graduates is to blame for poor investor returns.
+Renaissance is a firm run by and for scientists, employing those with non-financial backgrounds for quantitative finance research like mathematicians, statisticians, theoretical and experimental physicists, astronomers, and computer scientists.
+According to a piece in The New York Times, "Wall Street experience is frowned on and a flair for science is prized."
+One former employee speculated that the herdlike mentality among business school graduates is to blame for poor investor returns.
 Renaissance engages roughly 150 researchers and computer programmers, half of whom have PhDs in scientific disciplines, at its 50-acre East Setauket campus in Long Island, New York, which is near the State University of New York at Stony Brook.
 Mathematician Isadore Singer referred to Renaissance's East Setauket office as the best physics and mathematics department in the world.

 The firm's administrative and back-office functions are handled from its Manhattan office in New York City.
 The firm is secretive about the workings of its business and very little is known about them.
-The firm is known for its ability to recruit and retain scientific types, for having a personnel turnover that is nearly non-existent, and for requiring its researchers to agree to intellectual property obligations by signing non-compete and non-disclosure agreements.
+The firm is known for low personnel turnover and for requiring its researchers to agree to intellectual property obligations by signing non-compete and non-disclosure agreements.